Creators-of-Create/Create/wiki/Lua-Train-Station.md

 Sets the station's assembly mode.

 **Parameters**
-- _assemblyMode:_ `boolean` Whether the station should enter or exit assembly mode.
+- _assemblyMode:_ `boolean` Whether the station should be in assembly mode.

 **Throws**
 - If the station fails to enter or exit assembly mode.